PollenBeee/PendingMutent/README.md

 Done.

-# Now you will get Excel file with the following informations
+# Now you will get an Excel file with the following informations
   1) all registers
   2) register types
   3) register to register dependencies